 Over the summer we shared that the House and Senate appropriations committees each passed their respective bills to fund accounts for U.S. foreign aid in the 2019 federal budget, including those that support refugees and migrants overseas.

 Congress has yet to come to an agreement on a compromise bill that works out the differences in funding levels between the House and Senate versions.
-With the deadline of September 30th looming last week, Congress passed a Continuing Resolution, or CR, which gives them until December 7th to pass a budget for 2019 foreign aid spending.
+With the deadline of September 30th, Congress passed a Continuing Resolution, or CR, which gives them until December 7th to pass a budget for 2019 foreign aid spending.

 Until this budget process is finalized, we must continue to urge Congress to oppose any cuts to foreign aid and push for the highest funding levels possible, particularly at this time of great need around the world—especially for migrants and refugees.

-Our collective voices have fought off threats to cut these critical funds before, and we look forward to continuing to work with you to ensure fiscal year 2019 is no different.
+Our collective voices have fought off threats to cut these critical funds before, and we need to continue to work together to ensure fiscal year 2019 is no different.